mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/examples/create-session.md

 ## Step 1: Initialize SQLRace

-This initializes the SQLRace core system required for session handling.
+This initializes the SQLRace core system required for session handling and directs the initialiser towards the SQLRace License to validate there is a valid license in place.
+This is a required step and none of your SQLRace API scripts will work without an active SQLRace License.
+You can check that you have the correct license by opening License Manager from your start menu.

 === "C#"